-Amphitheater School District recognizes that the traditional school program may not meet the needs, expectations or desires of some families and that both students and their parents may be looking for new or different learning options.
-To better serve diverse interests in this regard, the District now offers several different blended online learning programs.
+Amphitheater School District recognizes that the traditional school program may not meet the needs, expectations, or desires of some families and that both students and their parents may be looking for new or different learning options.
+To better serve diverse interests in this regard, the District offers several different blended online learning programs.
 These programs combine the best of online instruction with time in the traditional classroom setting as well.
 Students in such blended learning programs are known to learn better and demonstrate greater achievement than programs that only offer online instruction.
+As needed, the blended learning and online instruction options can change to enable Amphitheater to continue to address student needs and ensure quality instruction while COVID-19 is affecting schools.
+If you have questions about these options, please speak with your Principal or send an email to answers@amphi.com to be connected with a District staff member who can assist you.